Okyanusaydgn/07-Omnifood-Desktop/content.md

 - Hero
 - Featured in
 - How it works
-- Diets
 - Meals (and list of diets)
-- Testimonials + Gallery
+- Testimonials + gallery
-- Pricing + Features
+- Pricing + features
 - CTA
 - Footer